Open Reproducible Science

 Community guidelines

-Please note that the Open Reproducible Science project is released with a Contributor Code of Conduct.
+Please note that the Open and Reproducible Science project is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.